Leader-board/OA-and-Interviews/README.md

   <img src="media/readme2.png">
 </p>

-* A guide into online assessments.
+* A guide into online assessments (and getting feedback using the GDPR).
 I would also like to see guides for other sections such as interviews, but do not have sufficient experience to write one myself.
 Contribution from others would be greatly appreciated.

 > The above image actually has a takeaway: there is no need to feel grumpy over a "long" or "ugly" solution!
 Online assessments don't care about any of that - only whether your solution is correct (and efficient).